By Tyler Jefford

-While working on some new functionality for my app, I wanted to allow an account admin to create a new user.
-But, by creating a user, you need to include a password to create the record in the database.
-So I quickly thought of a couple ways I could accomplish this, but they are all garbage.
+Working on some new functionality for an app, I wanted to allow the account admin to create a new user.
+But by creating a user you need to include a password to create the record in the database.
+So I quickly thought of a couple ways I could accomplish this, but they are all garbage

 Solution: Randomly generate a password, then send a password reset email to the user.

 Generating a password and encrypting it to be put into the database is easy with Laravel.
 Using the built in bcrypt function, it does all the work for you.
 So, here you will see I am checking to see if email and name are valid based on my criteria specified, then if it passes I’ll generate a new random password from my User model.
 Then I will add the user to the database and then send an email, passing in the user object we just made.

 When it comes to the email configuration, I recommend reading the docs, since they are super rich with details.
 Not that it matters in this tutorial, but I am using Mailgun to test my emails out locally.